ACIDOSIS: The Kiss of Death!

 - Lactic Acidosis is a dangerous condition.
 Consult your doctor if you suspect lactic acidosis.
 If a specific medication has been advised, do not stop taking your medication.
 Also, if you suspect certain prescribed drugs may be the reason behind the possible symptoms of lactic acidosis, speak to your doctor before you stop the medication.
 It's always better to remain alert when it concerns your health.
 As the old saying goes, 'Health is Wealth'!

 Stop eating acid-forming foods and start eating alkaline-forming diets that emphasize eating a diet comprised of 80% alkaline-forming foods.

 Alkaline forming diets help to reduce the strain on the body's acid-detoxification systems, such as the kidneys.
 You will likely notice within a few days that your symptoms of acidosis are beginning to subside.

 HOW CAN WE PROTECT THEMSELVES FROM pH IMBALANCES?

 First, a healthy diet is the best place to start.
 If you wish to eliminate acidosis symptoms, cutting back on acid forming foods and beverages such as animal protein, coffee and wine can help.

 Remember that just because a food is chemically acidic does not automatically mean it's an acid-producing food.
 (For example, citrus fruits actually have an alkalizing effect on the body).
-To maintain a healthy pH balance, many natural practitioners recommend a diet comprised of anywhere from a 60/40 to as much as an 80/20 ration in favor of alkalizing foods over acid-producing foods.

 How Can We Attain the Athletic/Non-Athletic Health, Power, Strength & Endurance Desired?